notesforgrowth/notesforgrowth.github.io/_posts/2018-11-27-Opportunity-Score.md

 > ```OpScore = Importance + max(Importance - Satisfaction, 0)```

-I made up some answer values for the "listening to music" example:
+I made up some answer values for the "surviving grad school" example:

 | __Outcomes__ | __Importance (%==4 or 5)__ | __Satisfaction (%==4 or 5)__ | __OpScore__ |
 | Writing papers | 6.7 | 7.6 | 12.4 |